refinedev/refine/.changeset/great-cooks-sell.md

     })
     ```

--   `initialSorter` and `permanentSorter` props are deprecated.
+-   `initialSorter` and `permanentSorter` props are now deprecated.
 Use `sorters.initial` and `sorters.permanent` instead.
-To ensure backward compatibility, `initialSorter` and `permanentSorter` props work as before.
+-   To ensure backward compatibility, `initialSorter` and `permanentSorter` props work as before.

     ```diff
     useTable({